-The main factors impacting the general and administrative accounts between the second quarter of 2020 as compared with the second quarter of 2019 are detailed in the table below.
-Significantly, in the second quarter of 2020, the Company reduced fees paid to consultants due to a slowdown in activity resulting from the covid-19 pandemic.
+The main factors impacting the general and administrative accounts between the third quarter of 2020 as compared with the third quarter of 2019 are detailed in the table below.
+Significantly, in the third quarter of 2020, the Company reduced fees paid to consultants due to a slowdown in activity resulting from the covid-19 pandemic.
 The Company also continues with a strict cost control program.
-As detailed below other G&A cost center changes were largely insignificant, excepting the increase in shareholder relations activities.
+As detailed below other G&A cost center changes were largely insignificant, excepting a material increase in shareholder relations activities.